aboveStars/apidon-bridge/kaan/README.md

 ## Conclusion

-With this repository, you have a comprehensive solution for model hosting and image classification that caters to both custom and pre-trained models, all within a single, streamlined API system.
+With this repository, you have a comprehensive solution for model hosting and image classification that caters to both custom and pre-trained models, all within a single, streamlined API system with security.